What is baptism?

 You may also want to consider the option of a Celebration of Birth, which is almost the same as a baptism without the trinitarian formula.
 This rite of passage enables a family who may blend Christianity with another faith tradition to bring a blessing to their newborn without compromising the belief system of either parent.
 In any event, one of our ministers can help you with this decision.

 Is there a charge for the baptismal ceremony?

 No, the baptismal ceremony is free of charge.

 What should I expect during the baptism ceremony?

 Baptisms normally take place during our regular Sunday 11 a.m. service, witnessed by our full congregation.
 This is important, because during the ceremony, the congregation makes a promise to the person being baptised to support that person in his or her spiritual growth.
-The ceremony takes about 5-7 minutes, and includes:
+The ceremony takes a little more than five minutes, and includes:

-- Welcoming to the front of the church during a worship service
+- Welcoming to the front of the church during service

 - Pouring and blessing of the water

 - Asking three questions about your faith and promises